encgoo/DesignPatterns/membuf/README.md

 ```
 "orange orange orange orange".
 ```
-Then to undo, we can't just
+Then to undo, we can't simply
 replace all the "orange" back with "apple".

-The problem here is that the original string can contain both the from_str("apple" here) and the to_str ("orange" here) before replacing from_str to to_str.
+The problem here is that the original string can contain both the from_str("apple" here) and the to_str ("orange" here) before replacing from_str with to_str.
+After replacing, all become the to_str("orange" here).
+To undo, we need to know which to_str shall be changed back to from_str.

-The solution implemented here is to use a list of integer to store the index of the to_str in the resulted string.
-For this example, for the 4 "orange" substrings, the second one and the last one were in the original string.
+The solution implemented here is to use a list of integers to store the indices of the to_str in the resulted string.
+For this example, for the 4 "orange" substrings in the final string, the second one and the last one were in the original string.
 So a list storing [2,4] is sufficient to store the information for the Undo method.